solution25com/maxmind-fraud-prevention-shopware-6-solution25/README.md

 ## Introduction

 The MaxMind plugin helps detect and prevent fraud in Shopware stores.
 It checks every order for fraud risk using MaxMind’s service and assigns a risk score.
-If the score is too high, the order is flagged for review.
+If the score is too high , the order is flagged for review.
 The plugin helps store owners reduce fraud by automatically analyzing orders, flagging suspicious ones, and providing risk scores in the admin panel.

 ### Key Features